gatsbyjs/gatsby-docker/README.md

 # gatsbyjs/gatsby-docker     [![Travis CI Build Status](https://travis-ci.org/gatsbyjs/gatsby-docker.svg?branch=master)](https://travis-ci.org/gatsbyjs/gatsby-docker)
 Docker image that builds and hosts a Gatsby site.

+*Note: this is a community maintained project and doesn't yet have support for Gatsby v3 and beyond features like Functions, SSR, and DSG*

 This image has two major tags:

 1. `latest` - will serve your assets on production using up an nginx server